RES Conservation Awards

 The Society's aim is to improve and disseminate knowledge of and about insect science.
 To achieve this we organise meetings of a general and specialist nature, where scientific knowledge is presented and discussed.
 The fundamental relationship of insects to ecology, conservation, food production, animal and human health, being a major part of biological science.
 We also publish academic journals and identification handbooks to assist the general public and scientists.
 Our membership is international and open to all who contribute to entomological science.

-Marsh Award recognises an outstanding contribution to the field of insect conservation and is run in partnership with the Royal Entomological Society.
+RES Award recognises an outstanding contribution to the field of insect conservation and is run in partnership with the Royal Entomological Society.
 The Award has been running since 2002 and is awarded annually.

 The award is evaluated on the basis of ‘lifetime achievement’, or ‘considerable and exemplary contribution’ to a significant project or undertakings.
 In exceptional circumstances two prizes may be awarded to reflect each criterion.